 Fans of the extraordinarily popular UK television series Downton Abbey will probably already know that the Carnarvons were the real life inspiration for the fictional Crawley family and that their ancestral home of Highclere Castle was used extensively in the filming of the series.

-In 2008, I was going through some of my late mother’s possessions when I came across a box of old letters and postcards tucked away at the back of her wardrobe.
+After my mother died in 2010, I was sorting out her possessions when I came across a box of old letters and postcards tucked away at the back of a wardrobe.
 They had been sent to my grandmother by Ethel North while she was in service to Lady Burghclere and my mother had obviously kept them all.

 When I looked at the letters more closely, I discovered that at least one of them had been written from Highclere Castle, as well as from Lady Burghclere’s residency in London and the homes of other Carnarvon family members.
 A large amount of the correspondence had also been sent from the many places around the world that Ethel had visited with Lady B (as Ethel refers to her in the letters) including America, Canada, Europe, Palestine and of course, Egypt, where she and Lady Burghclere were shown around the Tutankhamun excavations by Howard Carter himself.